GuidedCommerce/FirefoxShareWebsiteSessions/README.md

-# FirefoxSyncLoggedInTabs
+# Firefox WebExtension to Share Signed-In Website Sessions
-A Firefox WebExtension that allows you to share and send tabs where you have already logged-in.
+This Firefox WebExtension allows you to share already signed into website sessions with your friends or your other devices via email, chat, or Firefox's Synced Tabs functionality.